7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 If you come during the summer, you can check out Kentpark in Eskişehir.
 It is a massive park with an artificial beach and a swimming pool.
 Great for the kiddos!

-Be prepared though, it is more expensive than many places throughout Turkey given that it is such a tourist hot spot.
+There are hot air balloon rides, church tours, cave houses, fairy chimneys, underground cities, and SO MUCH MORE!
+Be prepared though, it is more expensive than most places in Turkey given that it is such a tourist hot spot.

 people walking on Tuz Golu on a partially cloudy day and fairy chimneys in Cappadocia